 # service vsftpd restart

-NB: Yum provides secure package management by enabling GPG (Gnu Privacy Guard; also known as GnuPG) signature verification on GPG-signed packages to be turned on for all package repositories (i.e. package sources), or for individual repositories.
+Note: Yum provides secure package management by enabling GPG (Gnu Privacy Guard; also known as GnuPG) signature verification on GPG-signed packages to be turned on for all package repositories (i.e. package sources), or for individual repositories.
 When signature verification is enabled, Yum will refuse to install any packages not GPG-signed with the correct key for that repository.
 This means that you can trust that the RPM packages you download and install on your system are from a trusted source, such as Red Hat, and were not modified during the transfer.